spestana/how-to-graduate/how-to-graduate/1-masters-defense.md

 - [This "ProQuest ETD Administrator" website](https://www.etdadmin.com/main/home?siteId=412) is where you upload your thesis document (it requires that you make an account, different than your UWNetID ?)
 - What copywrite option do I choose?
   - Pick one that you don't have to pay for.
 I chose the "Creative Commons License, Attribution (CC BY)"
+- If you plan on publishing your work in a peer-reviewed journal later, make sure that your thesis title is different from the title of the peer-reviewed paper you will publish.
+You can also choose to delay the posting of your thesis online by a year if you would rather a peer-reviewed publication come out first.
+These things can help make sure that others will more easily find your peer-reviewed work (such as through Google Scholar) rather than your thesis (most likely you will prefer that they cite your peer-reviewed paper instead of your thesis).

 [Make sure that you get your **pay raise** the following quarter.](https://grad.uw.edu/graduate-student-funding/funding-information-for-departments/administering-assistantships/ta-ra-salaries/)